 The production of the ministry is entirely dependant on Faraden's ongoing need for iridescent gloaming from outside its borders, and the continued provision of the magical material by the Empire.
 Were the overseer unable or unwilling to put up significant amounts of gloaming to trade, it is likely that Faraden would seek a new supplier elsewhere.

 Following the imposition of sanctions on trade with Faraden during the Winter Solstice 382YE, the cost to purchase mithril via the ministry increased by roughly a fifth.
 If the Faraden imposed their own sanctions on Imperial goods entering their country, the price would increase again by roughly the same amount.

 Following the Spring Equinox 383YE, Sadogua provided the Faraden with a number of blight resistant grubs, putting an end to the blight.
 The amount of mithril available for trade was reduced as the demand for gloaming from outside the borders of Faraden returned to what it was before the blight struck.

-The Imperial Ambassador to Faraden appoints this position by declaring their chosen candidate to Lady Saretta of the Red Moon, the Faraden advisor on Imperial trade to the Lord of the Four Winds via Winged Messenger.
+The Imperial Ambassador to Faraden appoints this position by declaring their chosen candidate to Lady Saretta of the Red Moon, the Faraden advisor on Imperial trade to the Lord of the Five Winds via Winged Messenger.
 The merchants of Faraden do not seem particularly interested in precisely how the Ambassador comes to their decision; their only requirement is that the overseer be a Freeborn citizen.